Closing the Digital Equity Gap

 We’re making progress.
 The Massachusetts Board of Elementary and Secondary Education acted on our recommendations voting to make computer science count towards a high school mathematics or science requirement and include computer science in the state recommended course of study—MassCore.
 This is important because it creates incentives for districts to offer computer science coursework.

 While an important step forward, state actions are insufficient to ensure that all students, irrespective of the neighborhood they live in or school they attend, will have equal K12 computer science education opportunities.
-MBAE is working to raise awareness about the lack of access in underserved communities and create demand for solutions.
+That’s why we’ve created the Digital Equity Data Walk, an interactive 45-90 minute activity featuring visual presentations of data that is raising awareness about the lack of access in underserved communities and creates urgency and demand for solutions.